Sybase to PostgreSQL Replication

 - Update target data: During incremental replication, overwrite the target data when target data already exists.

-On the Objects tab, configure the following parameters, and click Next.
+On the Objects tab, configure the parameters in the table, and click Next.

 Parameter Description source_table_nameThe source table name of the object to synchronize. destination_table_nameThe target table name that receives the synchronized object. source_schema_nameThe source schema name of the object to synchronize. destination_schema_nameThe target schema name that receives the synchronized object. source_database_nameThe source database name of the object to synchronize. target_database_nameThe target database name that receives the synchronized object. column_listThe list of columns to synchronize. extra_configurationAdditional configuration information.
-You can configure the following information here: column_rules: Defines column mappings and value rules.
+This field supports: column_rules: Defines column mappings and value rules.
 Field descriptions:column_name: Original column name.destination_column_name: Specifies the target column name.column_value: Specifies the column value, which can be an SQL function or a constant value.

 filter_condition: Specifies row-level data filtering conditions.
 Only rows that meet the conditions are replicated.